 With a list of initial requirements in mind, the development team provides customers with software requirements and specifications, a document which is called SRS.
 It is used as a basis for architecture and business logic and is often connected with DDS (design document specification).

 The development stage is the phase when developers write code according to prototype and SRS documentation.
-They use a particular technology stack which consists of a certain number of frameworks, a programming language, and other tools.
+They use a particular technology stack that consists of a certain number of frameworks, a programming language, and other tools.

-Integration stage ensures that the product meets all the requirements and is properly integrated with third-party systems.
+The integration stage ensures that the product meets all the requirements and is properly integrated with third-party systems.
 During this stage, the product undergoes a range of tests that may include stress, accessibility, conformance, security, usability, performance, and other types of testing.

-The number of stages may vary or be called differently as it depends on the software development vendor’s processes, however, the above-mentioned life cycle is quite popular.
+The number of stages may vary or be called differently as it depends on the software development vendor’s processes; however, the above-mentioned life cycle is quite popular.

 The insurance broker software we develop can be deployed either locally on your server or on the cloud.
 The latter option is good if you want to provide your agents access to important data from anywhere at any time.